Search Results

 …ube.com; it illustrates in statistical form our new world, including these compelling numbers: There are 31 billion Google searches every month.
 31 billion requests of the Internet to provide us with answers.
 It is estimated that four exabytes (4 x 1019) of unique information will be generated this year, which is greater than all the unique information created in the last 4,000 years.
 The amount of new technical information doubles every year.
 An…

-8. From Strategies
+8. From Leaders

 (Voted 0 times)

-9. Strategies
+9. From Strategies

 (Voted 0 times)

-10. From Leaders
+10. From Strategies

 (Voted 0 times)